RambunctiousCookie/MemberCheck-API-Pre-Billing-Tool/README.md

       - Use Case 3 may contain bugs, as I no longer have access to the API to test it with.
       - Use Case 4 could not be implemented as the data is parsed as a `List<JsonElement>`, and no longer have credential access to retrieve the structure from the API endpoint.
    - **Deliverables**
-      - Design Documents (Concerning Future Spring-Boot Integration) Uploaded to *Lupl* as of 31 October 2023.
+      - Design Documents (Concerning Future Spring-Boot Integration) Uploaded to *Lupl* as of *31 October 2023*.
-	  - Technical Documentation (Concerning Re-Scoped Application/Tool) Updated as of 03 November 2023 (This document).
+	  - Technical Documentation (Concerning Re-Scoped Application/Tool) Updated as of *03 November 2023* (This document).
-	  - Re-Scoped Application/Tool Updated and Shared to Ben Loh and Michael Lees as of  03 November 2023 (This repository).
+	  - Re-Scoped Application/Tool Updated and Shared to *Ben Loh* and *Michael Lees* of *Rajah and Tann Technologies (RTTech)* as of  *03 November 2023* (This repository).

 ## Requirements

-Before you can run the tool, make sure you have the following requirements installed on your system:
+Before running the tool, make sure you have the following requirements installed on your system:

 0. **Clone this Repository**
    - Click on the green button in the top right-hand corner called `code` and then `download zip`.